FriendsOfPHP/well-known-implementations/README.md

 Althought not required most of the time, you can check which implementation is used by using the `ConcreteImplementation::*_VENDOR` constants.

+The logic to decide which implementation should be installed relies on the packages that are already found in a project.
+For example, if one is using `react/event-loop`, the plugin will select `php-http/react-adapter` (the rules are declared in `ComposerPlugin`; they're open for discussion.)
+The missing packages will be added to the project's composer.json file.
+This makes it easy to override the choices of the plugin by explicitly requiring the preferred implementations.

 As of now, the following abstractions are supported:
  - php-http/async-client-implementation
  - php-http/client-implementation